DataandAIReseach/LabelFusion/paper.md

    index: 2
  - name: Institute of Mathematics, Clausthal University of Technology, Clausthal-Zellerfeld, Germany
    index: 3
- - name:
+ - name: Tanaq Management Services LLC, Contracting Agency to the Division of Viral Diseases, Centers for Disease Control and Prevention, Chamblee, Georgia, USA
-   index: 4 Unkown
+   index: 4